maxtkc/mvths-wiki/docs/010-output-pins.rst

 4. Use a multimeter to confirm that the voltage on pin 8 is 5V (or close to 5V).
 Connect the black lead to ground on your circuit and touch the red lead to pin 8 on your Metro Mini.
+Read this section on how best to use  `leads <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.w8fwz347yb2x>`__. to measure points on your circuit.

 TEACHER CHECK \_\_\_\_\_